mcohen01/node-quickbooks/README.md

 ### Setup

-Install the required dependencies from NPM
+First navigate to the `example` directory and install the required dependencies from NPM

     npm install